Vindicta-Team/Vindicta-Docs/docs/factions.md

 <details><summary>Equipment</summary>
 <p>

 It is a myth that the German Army in World War II was a mechanized juggernaut as a whole.
 In 1941, between 74 and 80 percent of their forces were not motorized, relying on railroad for rapid movement and on horse-drawn transport cross country.
 The percentage of motorization decreased thereafter.
 In 1944 approximately 85 percent was not motorized.
-The standard uniform used by the German Army consisted of a Feldgrau (field grey) tunic and trousers, worn with a Stahlhelm.
+The standard uniform used by the German Army consisted of a Feldgrau (field grey) tunic and trousers, worn with a Stahlhelm.<br>

+The German Army was known to be using lots of captured Soviet, USA, UK equipment, a grate example of such usage was Panzer Brigade 150 which used captured USA and UK tanks.

 The Germans used a number of type designations for their weapons.
 Usually, the type designation and series number (i.e. FlaK 30) are sufficient to identify a system, but occasionally multiple systems of the same type are developed at the same time and share a designation, at which point one must reference the calibre to differentiate.